 If you’re registered for a work term, you’re considered enrolled in a full-time course of studies.
 You must obtain written permission from your work term supervisor to take the course.
 You must then provide this written permission to the Engineering and Computer Science/Math Manager with details about the course and why you are making the request.
 Please note that students must have a sessional GPA requirement equal to or greater than 4.0 in order to take a course during a work term.

 If you have permission to take a course at another institution with the intention of transferring the credit to your BEng program at UVic, check with the BEng office to make sure the course is transferrable.

-This plan is administered by the UVic Student Society, so you’ll will need to contact them through the SUB Info Booth.
+The plan is administered by the UVic Student Society, so you’ll need to contact them through the SUB Info Booth.

 Yes, if you’re hired for a job found through our placement process, including jobs posted on the co-op job posting board.

-No, if you found the job outside our placement process and the employer hasn’t posted a similar job in MyCoop.
+No, if you found the job outside our placement process and the employer hasn’t posted a similar job in Learning in Motion.

 Certainly!
 We ask for feedback at the end of each work term.
 We’ve also established an informal committee of students from the Engineering Students’ Society (ESS) who represent all the levels and disciplines of students.
 They meet as required with coordinators to discuss ongoing issues relating to the co-op program.
 This FAQ page is one result of such a meeting!
 You’re welcome to tell us if something’s not working well, and we also like to hear about things which we are doing right.